 So… should we build our email list?

-If your audience wants to receive your content via email, and if you don't mind sending a regular newsletter, then yes, offer it as a service of convenience!
+If your audience wants to receive your content via email -- and if you don't mind sending a consistent email newsletter -- then yes, offer it as a service of convenience to your audience.

-But the way I look at my email newsletter is not “the most important asset in my business and the one channel I can control.”
-No.
+I don’t look at my newsletter as “the most important asset” in my business and “the one channel I can control”.

-I see my email newsletter as a free service of convenience for my audience.
-It’s for those of you who like to read email newsletters, and want to keep up with my latest content via email rather than having to hunt for my posts on Facebook.
+I see the George Kao Email Newsletter as a free service of convenience for my audience.
+It’s for those who like receiving newsletters, and want to keep up with my latest content via email, rather than having to hunt for my posts on Facebook, Medium, etc.

-But I have also many people who follow me on Facebook or Youtube or Twitter or Linkedin who aren’t on my email newsletter.
+But here’s the point — I also have followers on Facebook, Youtube, or LinkedIn who aren’t on my email newsletter.
 I meet them where they’re at.

 The Bottom Line?
 Your Intention.

-Release fear & control, dive into caring & generosity.
-Share your truth, care for your audience, and they won’t let “algorithms” get in their way of finding your content.
+When it comes to building an audience, release your fears and need for control.
+Dive into your caring and generosity.
+Share your truth, love your audience, and they won’t let algorithms get in their way of finding your content.

-They will keep looking for you, and delighted when they see your content.
+They will keep looking for you, and be delighted when they see your content.

 All content on this website is Creative Commons CC0 license -- No Rights Reserved.
 Feel free to use or repurpose it however you like!